 We’re not saying that you have to go cold turkey (mind the meat pun), but substituting meat for a plant-based option such as beans, lentils or tofu can improve your personal health as well as the health of the planet.

-By going meat-free once a week, you can;
+By using meat-free recipes once a week, you can;

-We understand that creating meat-free recipes out of thin air isn’t easy for everyone, that’s why we’ve put together some of the Dandenong Market Management Office’s favourite plant-based meals.
+We understand that creating meat-free recipes out of thin air isn’t easy for everyone, that’s why we’ve put together some of the Dandenong Market Management Office’s favourite plant-based meals using meat-free recipes.

 If you’re not a kitchen fanatic – never fear – try swapping out a meat-based lunch for a vegetarian takeaway dish at the Market.
 Some of our favourites include tofu Hokkien noodles from Little Asia, aloo Tikki chaat from Downtown Punjab, a falafel wrap from King of Falafel and spinach and feta gözleme from Shish Delish.